 Before you attempt any marketing, you need to make sure you’ve got the basics right.
-That means having a fully filled out and well written personal profile, using professional photography and having a comprehensive company profile together that really showcases your business.
+That means having a strong personal and company profile that really showcases your business.

 Why is this so important?
 Well, here’s what we’re aiming for: